Medication Search: Zostavax

 What form(s) does this medication come in?

-Zostavax is no longer being manufactured for sale in Canada.
-Zoster virus is now available under the brand Zostavax II.
+Zostavax is no longer being manufactured for sale in Canada and is no longer available under any brand names.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

 How should I use this medication?